mhyee/mhyee.com/content/blog/pl_blog_response.md

 need to be expanded) is slow, and when I was building Chromium, linking was the bottleneck, not code generation.

-The Scala compiler (`nsc`) is also known to be very slow.
+The Scala compiler is also known to be very slow.
 There's something like twenty phases, and each phase basically traverses over the entire syntax tree.
 The new/next/prototype Scala compiler, Dotty, tries to fuse phases together into a single traversal, which significantly improves performance.
 (I'm actually not that familiar with the details.)